 How are they using the tool?
 How can we mike their lives easier?
 What tools can we create to help solve their biggest pain points?
 Answering these questions has led to the creation of mobile CRM that maximizes the efficiency of teams working out of the office.

 Again, let me give you another example.
 A member of your team has a 10 a.m. visit with a client 2.5 hours away from the town/city center, right out in the boonies somewhere.
 They are miles from the nearest printer and have forgotten the 30+ page contract and detailed photos that they need for their next sales visit.
 Under normal circumstances this would seem like a lost cause.

 However, with a fully connected mobile CRM system they could access these files straight from their mobile device, whether that be a tablet or smartphone and present it on a single, clear screen to the client with the digital signature function enabling them to sign-off on the deal then and there.

 Mobile CRM apps also come with built-in geolocation services.
 If they are running a tad late for a meeting the CRM automatically feeds them back the quickest route, taking into account current traffic conditions.

-Its features like these than enable sales reps to work as efficiently as possible, maximizing the chance of increasing profits and ultimately reaching those quarterly sales targets.
+Its features like these that help field reps in closing deals faster, maximizing the chance of increasing profits and ultimately reaching those quarterly sales targets.

 Byod (bring your own device)